Books & Book Reviews

 Kathleen Krull, illustrated by Jane Dyer, 2004.
 A beautifully illustrated book for ages 9-12.

-Victoria Woodhull's Sexual Revolution: Political Theater and the Popular Press in Nineteenth-Century America,
+Victoria Woodhull's Sexual Revolution: Political Theater and the Popular Press in Nineteenth-Century America (Non-Fiction)

 Victoria Woodhull: Free Spirit for Women's Rights (Oxford Portraits),